donejs/donejs/docs/guide.md

 node build cordova
 ```

-steal-cordova can also be used to launch an emulator after the build is complete, change:
+steal-cordova can also be used to launch an emulator after the build is complete.
+Change:

 ```js
 buildPromise.then(stealCordova.build);